vfarcic/books-ms/client/article.md

 The **client/test/tc-book-form.html** already contains all the prerequisites.
 Among other things, it has imports of all Polymer components that we'll use.
 We'll get into each of them soon as we progress with our tests.

+If, at any moment during the exercises provided below you feel the need to see the result, please open [http://localhost:8080/components/tc-books/demo/index.html](http://localhost:8080/components/tc-books/demo/index.html) in your favourite browser.
+While there is no real reason to do that often when developing using TDD, less experienced practitioners find it useful to manually confirm their work.

 The tag `test-fixture` is a handy way to declare a fixture that we'll be testing.

 ```html